 It was through this path that I also met Joris van der Geest, a fellow dancer at ecstatic dance and, as it turned out, a writer just debuting his first novel: De Oneindige Marshmallow Test (The Infinite Marshmallow Experiment).
 The main character in the book, Bastiaan Timmermans, is an investment banker in green energy, living a life of cutthroat competition with other bankers.
 From early on in the book, he discovers ecstatic dance.
-A place where he can allow himself to just breath and turn a blind eye to his thinking mind.
-To feel and experience, without having to be afraid that someone will take advantage of him.
-At this point, I saw something of a parallel of Bastiaan’s discovery to my own life.
-Except in my own case, it was my own expectations instead of competing investment bankers, that forced me to push myself from day to day.
-This parallel sparked my enthusiasm to read on.
+A place where he can allow himself to just breathe and turn a blind eye to his thinking mind.

-As the book continues, the life of the main character proofs hard to combine with the investment banker’s newfound passion for dancing and other tantric practices.
+As the book continues, the life of the main character proves hard to combine with the investment banker’s newfound passion for dancing and other tantric practices.
 Soon enough, his career slowly starts falling apart.
 He judges himself for not being sharp enough, as one of his close colleagues frames him and discredits his position in the investment world.
-He starts asking himself if he turned too soft, perhaps.

-It is interesting that neither of these two moral philosophies prevent Bastiaan’s life from disintegrating further.
-With every step he takes, every move he makes, he seems to get further away from the life he says he wants to live.
-And I believe this has as much to do with Bastiaan, as it has to do with the way in which these moral philosophies oversimplicate his life.
+With every step Bastiaan takes, every move he makes, he seems to get further away from the life he says he wants to live.
 The idea that Bastiaan never seems to come across, is that of virtue ethics.
-The third mayor theory in modern moral philosophy.
 Virtue ethics, or character ethics, describes the character of a person as the primary force for ethical choices.
 It values character over the training of ourselves to refrain from lying, or following some set of rules.
-Over training ourselves to never eat the marshmallow, because there might be more of them in the future.
-It states that we should train ourselves in virtuous character traits.
-We should train ourselves in bravery as well as modesty, creativity as well as realism, justice as well as compassion, generosity as well as gratitude.
-And by training these traits in ourselves.
 By working on a balanced character with a strong foothold in any of these virtuous traits, we will make the right decision.
 We will do the ethical thing.